Minimally Invasive Hysterectomy Options

-Hysterectomies are used in the treatment of uterine disease, including cancer, fibroids, endometriosis & prolapse.
-Traditionally, many conditions affecting the uterus are treated with hysterectomy — the surgical removal of the uterus.
+Hysterectomies are used in the treatment of uterine disease, including cancer, fibroids, endometriosis and prolapse.
+Traditionally, many conditions affecting the uterus are treated with hysterectomy - the surgical removal of the uterus.
 U.S. doctors perform about 600,000 hysterectomies every year, making it the second most common surgical procedure.

-A Less Invasive Surgical Option
+A Less Invasive Surgical Option at Maimonides

-If your doctor recommends a hysterectomy, you may be a candidate for a new, less invasive surgical procedure using a state-of-the-art surgical robotic system that enables your surgeon to perform a more precise, minimally invasive procedure.
+If your doctor recommends a hysterectomy, you may be a candidate for a new, less invasive surgical procedure using a state-of-the-art surgical robotic system that enables your surgeon to perform a more precise, minimally-invasive procedure.

 For most women, the surgical robotic hysterectomy offers numerous potential benefits over traditional surgical approaches, including: